Coffee Subscription: How much coffee should I order?

 We primarily ship USPS in the United States.
 We also use UPS and DHL (for international shipments).

 Where do you ship?Pretty much anywhere in the world.
 However, keep in mind international shipping can get costly.

 What are the shipping costs?

 We offer flat rate shipping on most items and calculated rates as well.
-Remember to subscribe and get free shipping on domestic orders.
+Remember to subscribe and get discounted pricing on domestic orders.
 Please note shipping prices may vary for wholesale orders.